gdestuynder/audisp-json/README.rst

 This program is a plugin for Linux Audit user space programs available at <http://people.redhat.com/sgrubb/audit/>.
 It uses the audisp multiplexer.

-Audisp-cef correlates messages coming from the kernel's audit (and through audisp) into a single CEF message through syslog.
+Audisp-json correlates messages coming from the kernel's audit (and through audisp) into a single JSON message through syslog.
-CEF stands for Common Event Format.
+The JSON format used is MozDef message format.

 Building
 --------